 We are so proud of the efforts made by our students to be the best they can be in terms of character.
 As a district, we know the recognition by the Character Education Partnership is not given lightly and speaks to the great work being done in our schools.

-illustrative 25-page portfolio outlining exemplary implementation on each of the 11 Principles of Character Education.
-This portfolio is then sent to Character.org (www.character.org) for finalist consideration.
-Schools selected as National School of Character Finalists undergo a rigorous visit by an outside examiner, which include discussions with parents, students and staff members.
+To achieve National Schools of Character status, each school must submit a NSOC collaborative and illustrative portfolio outlining exemplary implementation on each of the 11 Principles of Effective Character Education.
+This portfolio is then sent to Character.org (www.character.org) for consideration.
+Schools selected as a National School of Character finalist undergo a rigorous onsite review, which includes discussions and interviews with parents, students and staff members.

 The following schools are designated as National Schools of Character:

 - West Maple Elementary School (2013)

 For more information about Character Education and Social Emotional Learning in Birmingham Public Schools, visit our Teaching and Learning Department webpage.